MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - [Conversation flow and memory](/composer/concept-memory)

 > [!NOTE]
-> Selecting **Publish** in Composer makes the changes available for testing, but does not automatically Publish your Power Virtual Agents bot.
+> Selecting **Publish** in Composer makes the changes available for testing, but does not automatically publish your Power Virtual Agents bot.
 >
 > Use the [Publish](publication-fundamentals-publish-channels.md) feature in Power Virtual Agents to publish your bot changes to channels.